ga-wdi-lessons/JS-review-misc/readme.md

 - Leverage the `.each` in jQuery to iterate through jQuery objects
 - use the event object to trigger events based on specific keys being pressed
-- use timing functions to execute JS code at intervals or at a delay
 - Identify common errors in JS
 - Seek and destroy these errors